Important

 rubber that come in 3 foot lengths that follow the design

-of the panel ridges.
 For eaves you push it up into the

-openings along the edge (it prevents birds and animals
+openings along the edge and fill

 from going up inside the ridges).
 It has a glue at the